TeamOpenwrt/temba/README.md

 # Temba

-status: work in progress / works but requires several manual operations

 Buildsystem to generate custom Openwrt-Firmware files for different nodes in a community network.

 If you want to control the build system my recomendation is to use [lime-sdk](https://github.com/libremesh/lime-sdk).
 [Instructions](https://github.com/guifi-exo/wiki/blob/master/howto/lime-sdk.md)

+## Status

+status: work in progress / works but requires several manual operations

+regular-nanostation-m5

+- [x] template
+- [x] tested

+regular-nanostation-m5-xw

+- note: template is based on a node running in production
+- [x] template
+- [ ] tested

+border-nanostation-m5-xw

+- note: template is based on a node running in production
+- [ ] template
+- [ ] tested

 ## Motivation